2018 Connecticut Open – Singles

 Daria Gavrilova was the defending champion, but lost to Aryna Sabalenka in the second round.

 Sabalenka went on to win her first WTA Tour title, defeating Carla Suárez Navarro in the final, 6–1, 6–4.
-Suárez Navarro reached the final despite playing only one completed match in the first four rounds.
+Suárez Navarro reached the final having played only one completed match in the first four rounds due to two of her opponent's retiring mid-match because of injuries and another withdrawing from the tournament due to illness.

 Seeds

 The top two seeds received byes into the second round.